-In order to protect water quality and public health in Imperial County, as well as address unique local hydrogeologic conditions and areas of special concern, alternative standards have been incorporated in Imperial County Ordinance No. 1516 located in Appendix B. Justification for the locally adopted alternative standards has been provided in Section III of this LAMP document.
+Since the adoption of the Local Agency Management Program, all new or replacement OWTS have been governed by the Tier 2 Program and alternative standards, which have been incorporated into Imperial County Ordinance No. 1516 in order to protect water quality and public health in Imperial County, as well as address unique local hydrogeologic conditions and areas of special concern.
+Justification for the locally adopted alternative standards has been provided in Section III of this LAMP document.
 It should be noted that the Local Agency Management Program for Imperial County does not authorize any of the conditions described in Section 9.4 of the State Policy.
 A summary of the alternative minimum standards that the Division intends to implement consistent with its local authority under the State Policy are as follows.